Kinetic Theory of Gas

 T is the temperature which is measured in kelvin;

-N is regarded as the moles of gas which are present;
+N is regarded as the moles of gas that are present;

 R is the constant, which is known as the universal gas constant.